 Most of us have to contribute financially to the care we need as we grow older or become infirm.
-However, some people with health needs due to disease or disability may be entitled to ongoing NHS care that is provided free, irrespective of means.
+However, some people with health needs due to disease or disability may be entitled to ongoing NHS continuing healthcare that is provided free, irrespective of means.
 The continuing healthcare (CHC) checklist is used to assess the patients needs.

 What is NHS continuing healthcare?